 When it comes to home ownership, one of the things that many people often dread are the new responsibilities that they have (sometimes unknowingly) signed up for.
 Owning a home or real estate comes with a lot of responsibility and requires an investment of money and time to sustain over the long term.
-Without regular maintenance, homes will eventually start to fall apart leading to costly home repairs and a reduced value.
+Without regular maintenance, homes will eventually start to fall apart leading to costly home repairs and a value reduction.

 There are several reasons why performing maintenance is essential.
 Performing regular maintenance on your home or property is a vital part of maintaining your investment and ensuring that it becomes an asset to you rather than a liability.
 Repairs or replacement of many common household items will eventually be required, however, with a little planning and foresight, doing regular maintenance will go a long way to saving you money and reducing your level of stress

 Home Maintenance Saves you Money